atillaturkmen/blog/README.md

 - mysql version 8.0.18
 - docker version 19.03.5

 SETUP

 First of all, make sure you have docker desktop installed on your pc and that it is up-to-date.
 Then navigate to the folder where application is located via a preferred terminal and enter command `docker-compose up`.
 Docker compose will create an image and start the program.
-Now you can visit "localhost:3000" in your browser and see the functioning app.
+Now you can visit "localhost" in your browser and see the functioning app.